Spatial Datasets

 adata.write_h5ad(out_anndata)

 The output h5ad Visium file should typically not be larger than 200-300mb.
-If the size signficantly exceeds this range (1-2 GB or larger), then it is likely that the user has cached a full-sized WSI (i.e. H & E) in the file.
+If the size significantly exceeds this range (1-2 GB or larger), then it is likely that the user has cached a full-sized WSI (i.e. H & E) in the file.
 Caching these large images will result in significant performance slowdowns in rakaia.
 To avoid this, users should ensure that the uns slot in the object is cleared of any fields except the required scalefactors slot:

 adata.uns = {'spatial': {str(list(adata.uns['spatial'].keys())[0]): {